-Have you been catching more sneezes than z’s in the bedroom lately?
-Have you been waking up with itchy eyes, a runny or stuffy nose (or both at the same time), a scratchy throat or a low-level headache?
-You might be joking that you’re allergic to your bedroom, and that’s not far from the truth.
+Have you been waking up with itchy eyes, a runny or stuffy nose, a scratchy throat or a low-level headache?
+You might be joking that you’re allergic to your bedroom, but that’s not far from the truth.
 The typical room harbors a wide range of allergens, including:

 - Dust mites

 - Pollen brought in from outdoors

 You spend one-third of your life in the bedroom, so if you’re susceptible to allergy attacks, a room filled with triggers might cause you to wake up feeling worse than when you went to bed.

 Don’t despair; you don’t have to start sleeping in a sterile laboratory or a space suit to escape allergens.
 Instead, you can take these simple steps towards an allergy-proof bedroom.

 You spend several hours every night in your bed, and over time, your mattress becomes the happy home of thousands of dust mites, along with bacteria, mold, and pollen brought in from outside on your hair and skin, then deposited on the sheets.
 This makes the average bed a hot zone for allergens.
 Reduce the problem by: